-When the data is processed by the module a CMD\DATA\CNF is sent to the host.
+When the data is processed by the module a CMD\DATA\CNF is output by the UART.
 Additionally a CMD\TXCOMPLETE\RSP will follow as soon as the data has been sent.

-The receiving Proteus-III will get a CMD\DATA\IND message containing the transmitted payload data.
+The receiving Proteus-II will get a CMD\DATA\IND message containing the transmitted payload data.

 In "high throughput mode" the length of data packets may be up to 964 Bytes.
-Format:
+For more information please refer to ANR006 Proteus-II High Throughput Mode.